 I believe that both attitudes encroach our possibilities to grow as persons.
 Equally negative result beliefs like: “I am a good person because I care and I suffer for my conditions and those of the others” (though probably all you can do is to fall depressed because you have a very little control over them) or its opposite: “I am a very intelligent person because I do not suffer for anything” (probably a athymic person who represses his feelings).

 When a negative event involves us directly, it is quite inevitable to suffer the consequences of it falling also a little depressed.
 This makes sense.
 What makes no sense is to assume suffering from a karmic attitude that defeats and immobilizes us.
-Suffering is useless when we don’t learn from it, when we become totally depressed and hopeless people.
+Suffering is useless when we don’t learn anything from it, when we become totally depressed and hopeless people.
 It makes sense when we learn a lesson from it, when it helps us giving more value to our happiness, when we become more resilient to adversities.

 Let’s face every social representation scheme from a verse of a poem by Mario Benedetti : “One does not always do what he/she wants, but has the right not to do what doesn’t want to.“